 If you think about doing something you have not done before, why should you do it?
 The “what is in it for me” question always comes up.

-The article tries to relate this general question about learning to learning English as a foreign language at all levels for all age groups.
+The article tries to relate this general question about learning English as a foreign language at all levels for all age groups.

-All classrooms, virtual or physical, regardless of size and number of attendees have a teacher and at least one student.
+All classrooms, virtual or physical, regardless of size and number of attendees, have a teacher and at least one student.

-This article concentrates on the second part, enabling learning, because without it, regardless of the teacher’s technical knowledge of English, learning may not take place.
+This article concentrates on the second part, “enabling learning”, because without it, regardless of the teacher’s technical knowledge of English, learning may not take place.

-There is a saying, “you can lead a horse to water, but you cannot make it drink.”
-This applies to all of us.
-You can put a student in a classroom, but you cannot make him/her learn.
+There is a saying: “you can lead a horse to water, but you cannot make it drink.”
+This applies to all of us , because you can put a student in a classroom, but you cannot make him/her learn.
 As teachers, we often forget this and assume that everyone in the class is there because they want to learn.
 We wonder why some students do much better than others.
 We blame it on mental capacity, bad attitude, defective parenting, economic/cultural differences, etc.

 A simple diagram of “me” and why “me” does things

-If you have no interest and/or no involvement with something, will you do it?
+If you have NO INTEREST and/or NO INVOLVEMENT with something, will you do it?

 The hard part for English teachers

-Achievability must be ever-present.
+- Achievability must be ever-present.
 If you see that you cannot do something and you think that you will never acquire the new skill, you will eventually stop trying to learn it.
-Everything that is taught must be achievable.
+Besides, everything taught must be achievable.
 If not, it is a waste of time.
-Achievability is also relative so when you ask for something to be done, make sure your students are capable of doing it.
+That’s why achievability is also relative so when you ask for something to be done, make sure your students are capable of doing it.

-Participation in a learning environment is critical.
+- Participation in a learning environment is critical.
 If students do not participate, they will lose interest.
-Passive learning is never as efficient as active learning so make sure all your students participate as much as possible in the classroom.
+Passive learning is never as efficient as active learning, so make sure all your students participate as much as possible in the classroom.
 As long as you manage participation properly, it should work and bear fruit.

-Innovation, the third “I”
+Innovation, the third “I.”